alokshandilya/spark-notes/05-spark-structured-api/README.md

 - spark could not look inside the lambda functions.

 These 2 things make RDDs less optimized compared to Dataframe APIs because spark could not optimize the execution plan.

+## Spark SQL

+- most convinient
+- works only tables and views.
+- sparks allows to register a dataframe as a view, using `createOrReplaceTempView` method.
+- [code](code/02-SparkSQL/HelloSparkSQL.py) - _create a simple Spark SQL_